-OCBC Bank currently defines the independence of its Directors in accordance with the Banking (Corporate Governance) Regulations 2005 and with the Code.
-An independent Director is one who is independent from any management and business relationship with the Bank, and independent from any substantial shareholder of the Bank.
-The Board comprises 11 Directors, of whom, five are independent Directors.
-They are Mr Bobby Chin, Mrs Fang Ai Lian, Mr Colm McCarthy, Professor Neo Boon Siong and Mr Patrick Yeoh.
-In addition, another two Directors are independent from management and business relationships.
-They are Mr Lee Seng Wee and Dr Lee Tih Shih.
-Altogether, seven out of the 11 Directors are either independent Directors or independent from management and business relationships.
+Mr Lee Seng Wee and Dr Lee Tih Shih are not independent from substantial shareholder, but deemed independent from management and business relationships.
 The Chairman, Dr Cheong Choong Kong, although a non-executive Director, is deemed not independent from business relationship because of an agreement made between Dr Cheong and OCBC Management Services Private Limited, a wholly-owned subsidiary of the Bank, under which Dr Cheong is appointed as a consultant and entitled to certain payments and benefits (details of which are provided in the Directors' Report).
 Mr David Conner, Mr Lai Teck Poh and Mr Pramukti Surjaudaja are not independent from management.
-Mr David Conner is Chief Executive Officer ("CEO") of the Bank while Mr Lai Teck Poh was a former executive of the Bank who retired last year in April 2010.
-Mr Pramukti Surjaudaja has an immediate relative, a sister, who is chief executive of the Bank's subsidiary, PT Bank OCBC NISP TBK.
+Mr David Conner is Chief Executive Officer ("CEO") of the Bank.
+Mr Lai Teck Poh was a former executive of the Bank who retired in April 2010.
+(A director who has been employed by the Bank in any of the preceding three financial years is deemed to be non-independent).
+Mr Pramukti Surjaudaja has an immediate relative, a sister, who is chief executive of the Bank's subsidiary, PT Bank OCBC NISP Tbk.